-About this campaign
+About this website

 Living with epilepsy as a woman comes with its own unique challenges that extend far beyond managing seizures.
 This website is designed to be used as a resource for women living with epilepsy, so that they feel equipped and supported to face the diverse issues that can impact daily life.

-A campaign informed by real-world needs
+A resource informed by real-world needs

 To help us identify which information women with epilepsy want and spot gaps in information, we surveyed almost 900 women across Europe.
 Their personal insights have been vital in developing these resources to empower women with epilepsy to talk with their healthcare providers and get the medical support and advice they need.